-I have a few “firsts” lately!
+I’ve had a few “firsts” lately!
 From my recent review of a Soonfire flashlight, to today, as I’m now taking a detailed look at the new Thorfire TG06S.

 Good Things in Small Boxes?

 But, what you get here, is a tiny flashlight, a user manual, and a some spare o-rings.

 The TG06S uses a Cree XP-G2 R5 LED, which along with a smooth reflector, makes for a nice white beam with uniform coverage.
 There are a couple of faint “rings” around the perimeter, but nothing that distracts.